dannymagnus/CI_MS2_Space-Trek/README.md

 - Button colors - rgb(45, 112, 147)
 - Modals and buttons - rgba(250, 218, 221, 0.5)

-These colours have been chosen as they fit with the images that will be used for background and for foreground images and are representative of the end product.
+These colours have been chosen as they match the image colours that will be used for background and foreground images, and are representative of the end product.
 They must also be suitable for accessibility support.
 The hex values from the adobe pallette below were converted to rbg as listed above.<br>
 Correct and incorrect colors where on a scale of red to green within the quiz section, as was the color to show damage to the 'shield'.
 <br>